What is the best monitor for remote work in 2026?

 - 33% fewer errors made on spreadsheet tasks with larger screens (NEC study)

-- Connectivity testing β USB-C power delivery, hub functionality, KVM switching
+- Connectivity — USB-C power delivery, hub functionality, KVM switching, HDMI, and DisplayPort

-- Ergonomics evaluation β Stand adjustability, viewing angles, anti-glare coating
+- Ergonomics — stand adjustability, VESA support, viewing angles, and anti-glare coating

 Best Overall: Dell UltraSharp U2723QE